 1995:

-Reopening first proposed by Cedric Martindale as a cooperative venture for local authorities, businesses and railway organizations in response to concerns about future traffic problems in the Lake District.
+Re-opening between Keswick and Penrith first proposed by Cedric Martindale as a cooperative venture for local authorities, businesses and railway organisations in response to concerns about future traffic problems in the Lake District.

 Some coverage in Railnews and brief mentions elsewhere.